nibla007/mataffaren-case/readme.md

 ### Product prices should be sorted in ascending order (version 1)

-Tests that the first product's price(a)(index 0) is less than or equal to the second product's price(b)(index 1) and it compares it this way on all products in the sub category Pastej och paté to ensure that there're no <span style="color:red">anomalies</span>.
+Tests that the first product's price(a)(index 0) is less than or equal to the second product's price(b)(index 1) and it compares it this way on all products in the sub category Pastej och paté to ensure that there are no <span style="color:red">anomalies</span>.
 ```
 0, a: 9.9 is less than or equal to b: 11.9